RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

-# Open PL/I Development using Enterprise Developer for Eclipse
+# Open PL/I Development by Using Enterprise Developer for Eclipse
 ## Contents
 - [Overview](#overview)
 - [How to Run this Demonstration](#how-to-run-the-demonstration)